|

 9. Apple and Cheddar Crostini

 Top toasted baguette slices with crisp apple, sharp cheddar, and a drizzle of honey for a sweet-and-savory bite that feels perfectly fall.
 Assemble a few hours before guests arrive for effortless entertaining.
-My secret to stress-free hosting?
-This slow cooker I’ve used for years — plug it in early, and the kitchen smells like magic by the time guests arrive.
+For flavor ideas, try this apple cheddar crostini recipe.

 10. Spinach and Artichoke Dip